 When people consider how they want their lives to be, they often think in terms of reaching specific milestones.
 They set goals like earning a certain amount of money, achieving a certain level of success at work, having a certain group of close friends, falling in love, getting married, having a spectacular wedding, having children, and being thought of as a good person.
 But milestones like these don’t necessarily determine how much people enjoy their lives, how high their mood is on a regular basis, or even how fulfilled they feel day-to-day.

 If one of your goals in life is to run a triathlon, and it is the day before the big race, you probably will feel excited.
 The day after the race is over, you will likely feel proud with a highly elevated mood.
 Months, and perhaps even years later, you will still probably feel good when you reflect on the fact that you completed the race.
 And yet, the fact that you ran that triathlon is very unlikely to impact your day-to-day mood long after the event.
 Most of us spend only a small percentage of our time reflecting on past memories and achievements, and even in moments of reflection the triathlon would represent just one of a great many possible things to reflect on.
-If you are lucky, the triathlon experience might have positive effects on your personality, increasing your confidence or perseverance.
-But you should not expect the fact that you ran one two years ago to be determining how you feel on a day-to-day basis today, or to be making up for a life that currently lacks fulfillment.
-In other words, accomplishments are great, but in many cases they don’t benefit you on your typical days.
+If you are lucky, the triathlon experience might have positive effects on your personality, increasing your confidence or perseverance, and give you a sense of accomplishment.
+All of these things are great.
+But you should also not expect the fact that you ran one two years ago to be determining how you feel on a day-to-day basis today, or to be making up for a life that currently lacks fulfillment.
+In other words, accomplishments are great, and you should strive for them.
+But you also shouldn’t expect them to benefit you that much on your typical days.
 But typical days are the content of most of your existence.
 Typical days matter most in terms of your average happiness because they are so abundant.

-So rather than just thinking about the things you’d like to accomplish in your life, it can be helpful to also ask yourself:
+So in addition to thinking about the things you’d like to accomplish in your life, it can be helpful to also ask yourself:

 - What would my ideal, ordinary week be like?

-Ideal, in the sense that it would reflect a life that would make you happy (both helping you maintain a significantly positive average mood, and keeping you feeling fulfilled).
+Ideal, in the sense that it would reflect a life that would make you happy (both helping you maintain a significantly positive average mood, keeping you feeling fulfilled, and including meaningful connections).
 Ordinary, in the sense that it is the sort of thing that you could actually repeat week after week for years.
 So base jumping is out, unless you don’t plan on surviving for very long.
-Living on a 300 foot yacht is out, unless you plan on making a very large sum of money first.
+Eating $200 tasting menus every night is out, unless you plan on making a large sum of money first (and anyway, they would quickly become boring).
 And going on a roller coaster every week is out, because after six months of that most of the thrill would be gone (unless you are truly a roller coaster aficionado).
 To construct your ideal ordinary week, it may help to ask yourself questions like:

 - What living situation would help keep me in a good mood?